istio/istio.io/content/docs/tasks/telemetry/access-log/index.md

 Be sure to escape quotation marks with backward slashes (`\"`).

-You may also want to customize the [format](https://www.envoyproxy.io/docs/envoy/latest/configuration/access_log#format-rules) of the access log.
+You may also want to customize the [format](https://www.envoyproxy.io/docs/envoy/latest/configuration/access_log#format-rules) of the access log by editing `global.proxy.accessLogFormat`.
-To do it, edit `global.proxy.accessLogFormat`.

 Save the configuration map and exit the editing mode.